Chuchu0215/AboutMe/README.md

 **May 2013 – June 2014**

-**Senior Business Intelligence Consultant**
+**Senior Business Intelligence Consultant**,
-USAA Federal Savings Bank
+USAA Federal Savings Bank,
 San Antonio, TX

 Responsible for enhancing marketing efforts including: implementing near- and long-term forecasting procedures for 26 different insurance product lines; developing cluster analyses procedures to identify demographic clusters for each insurance line; and project management for development, validation, and implementation of logistic-regression-based Acquisition Scoring Models to drive targeted marketing campaigns.

 **September 2010 – May 2013**

-**Associate Provost/Associate Vice-President for Institutional Effectiveness** Berkeley College
+**Associate Provost/Associate Vice-President for Institutional Effectiveness**, Berkeley College,
 New York, NY

 (Originally hired as founding Dean of the Graduate School, but school was unable to get permission from NY State Department of Education to have graduate programs.)
 Responsible for leading Admissions, Advisement, Institutional Research, Registrar, and Strategic Planning departments, evaluating new and existing programs and campuses, and managing articulation agreements and partnerships with New York and New Jersey colleges and high schools.

 **JuLY 2008 – September 2010**

-**Director, Educational Initiatives**
+**Director, Educational Initiatives**,
-Wilkes University
+Wilkes University,
 Wilkes-Barre, PA

 Responsible for development, implementation, and marketing of new programs; planning and implementation for new satellite campus; and strategic analysis, long-range planning, and outcomes assessment for existing programs.